cloud-hypervisor/cloud-hypervisor/docs/memory.md

 _Example_

 ```
---numa id=0
+--numa guest_numa_id=0
 ```

 ### `cpus`

-List of virtual CPUs attached to the guest NUMA node identified by the `id` option.
-This allows for describing a list of CPUs which must be seen by the guest as belonging to the NUMA node `id`.
+List of virtual CPUs attached to the guest NUMA node identified by the `guest_numa_id` option.
+This allows for describing a list of CPUs which must be seen by the guest as belonging to the NUMA node `guest_numa_id`.

 One can use this option for a fine grained description of the NUMA topology regarding the CPUs associated with it, which might help the guest run more